Project Skyline

 Even though we have construction happening, your Skyline adventure is still on.

-• Gondola, Luge, Jelly Belly Store, and Market Kitchen Café are all open
+• Gondola, Luge, Skyline Café & Bar and Stratosfare Restaurant are all open

 • Construction activity is currently focused at the Top Terminal Complex